 1. Tin Can Flower Pots

 For a super frugal option, spray paint cans to make gorgeous painted tin can flower pots.
-I think these pots are perfect for a small Kalanchoe plant.
+I think these plant pots are perfect for a small Kalanchoe plant and or plant babies.
 I love the contrasting black strip at the top and bottom.

 Here are a few tips: